sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_6.rst

 The Fisher exact test
 ---------------------

 What should you do if your cell counts are too small, but you’d still like to test the null hypothesis that the two variables are independent?
 One answer would be “collect more data”, but that’s far too glib.
 There are a lot of situations in which it would be either infeasible or unethical do that.
 If so, statisticians have a kind of moral obligation to provide scientists with better tests.
-In this instance, `Fisher (1922a)
-<../Other/References.html#fisher-1922a>`__ kindly provided the right answer to
+In this instance, :ref:`Fisher 1922a) <Fisher_1922a>` kindly provided the right answer to the question.
-the question.
 To illustrate the basic idea let’s suppose that we’re analysing data from a field experiment looking at the emotional status of people who have been accused of Witchcraft, some of whom are currently being burned at the stake.\ [#]_ Unfortunately for the scientist (but rather fortunately for the general populace), it’s actually quite hard to find people in the process of being set on fire, so the cell counts are awfully small in some cases.
 A contingency table of the |salem|_ data set illustrates the point:

 .. code-block:: R